 So it is permissible to consider single sided welds as type 1.
 Is it also permissible to consider them as Type (3)?

 Interpretation: VIII-1-92-138 Subject: Section VIII, Division 1 (1992 Edition, 1992 Addenda); Table UW-12 Date Issued: March 17, 1993 File: BC93-110 Questions: Under the limitation requirements for Type No. (3) joints given in Table UW-12 of Section VIII, Division 1, may the following be single welded and still be in compliance using only circumferential butt joints:

 1) Weld a vessel that has a 3/8 in. thick wall and is 20 in. in diameter?

 2) Weld a vessel that has a 3/8 in. thick wall and is 30 in. in diameter?

 Replies: 1) No.

-Our Experience indicates that the use of Type (1) joints is acceptable as long as the back side of the weld can be visually inspected after welding.
+Our experience indicates that the use of Type (1) joints is acceptable as long as the back side of the weld can be visually inspected after welding.
 We have been asked to use Type (3) occasionally – primarily when the back sides of welds cannot be inspected.
 About once every few years we will be asked to change from a Type (1) to Type (3) weld for other reasons – which we will make as requested.
-These requests are not surprising as this section of the code book is a mess and very hard to understand or reach consensus on.
 The change from Type (3) to Type (1) usually does not affect the design of a vessel as the long seam efficiency normally governs the design thickness.